minidfx/LabMultimedia/README.md

 # LabMultimedia

-A basic repo for integrating audio and video in iOS using Swift
+A basic application as example for integrating audio and video using ```UINavigationControler``` and some simple gestures.